TheNoZER0/imc-prosperity3/README.md

 Each exhibited different behaviours in the simulation.

   - Rainforest Resin was highly stationary and hovered around a mean of 10,000.
-    We implemented a market-make and market-take strategy based on a GLFT (Generalised Logistic Functional Trading) model.
+    We implemented a market-make and market-take strategy based on a GLFT (Guéant–Lehalle–Fernandez-Tapia) model.
     We also tested an Ornstein-Uhlenbeck process to model the price dynamics but found GLFT was more effective for capturing mean reversion.

   - Squid Ink was highly volatile, and we did not fully figure it out in Round 1.